 Because there is an endless and constantly evolving pool of pathogens, the antibody repertoire needs to be incredibly diverse and versatile to counteract these challenges.\cite{Charles A Janeway2001The generation of diversity in immunoglobulins|||Alberts2002The Generation of Antibody Diversity} In humans, this enormous diversity in the potential antibody repertoire is achieved through several mechanisms.
 Starting at the genomic level, the light and heavy chains are encoded in four genes each: Variable (V), Diversity (D), Joining (J), and Constant (C), with the light chain lacking the D-gene.
-These genes are encoded in multiple alleles, which can recombine to a staggering number of combinations (\textbf{\autoref{fig:fig1.1}}b).\cite{Jeske1984Junctional diversity is essential to antibody activity.} The recombination process is also error-prone, leading to insertions and deletions at the junctions between the regions, referred to as junctional diversity(Jeske, Jarvis, Milstein, & Capra, 1984; Schroeder Jr., 2006).
+These genes are encoded in multiple alleles, which can recombine to a staggering number of combinations (\textbf{\autoref{fig:fig1.1}b}).\cite{Jeske1984Junctional diversity is essential to antibody activity.} The recombination process is also error-prone, leading to insertions and deletions at the junctions between the regions, referred to as junctional diversity(Jeske, Jarvis, Milstein, & Capra, 1984; Schroeder Jr., 2006).
 By recombination alone, the number of possible variable domain sequences already reaches tens of thousands.
 However, the eventual antibody diversity is expanded even further by natural polymorphisms, mutations, and class switching.
-As the major contributor to antibody hypervariability, somatic hypermutations can occur during B-cell affinity maturation and do so at a million-fold increased rate compared to the usual mutation rates.\cite{Schroeder Jr.2006Similarity and divergence in the development and expression of the mouse and human antibody repertoires} These mutations are largely concentrated in the complementarity-determining regions (CDR1-3), separated by framework regions (FR1-4), which form the conserved backbone of the Fab structure (\textbf{\autoref{fig:fig1.1}}c).
+As the major contributor to antibody hypervariability, somatic hypermutations can occur during B-cell affinity maturation and do so at a million-fold increased rate compared to the usual mutation rates.\cite{Schroeder Jr.2006Similarity and divergence in the development and expression of the mouse and human antibody repertoires} These mutations are largely concentrated in the complementarity-determining regions (CDR1-3), separated by framework regions (FR1-4), which form the conserved backbone of the Fab structure (\textbf{\autoref{fig:fig1.1}c}).
 Located at the tips of the Y-shaped antibody structure, CDRs are primarily responsible for antigen binding, and, therefore, elucidation of their sequences is of the utmost importance for antibody discovery.

 \begin{figure*}[!htb]